Generalized elastorrhexis

 Potential diagnoses and tests for generalized elastorrhexis.

-1. Clinical examination: A thorough physical examination by a doctor or dermatologist can provide valuable information about the patient’s symptoms and help to identify potential underlying causes.
+1. examination: A thorough physical examination by a doctor or dermatologist can provide valuable information about the patient’s symptoms and help to identify potential underlying causes.

 3. Genetic testing: Blood or saliva samples can be analyzed to look for mutations in genes associated with generalized elastorrhexis, such as COL3A1, COL5A1, and COL5A2.